 “What the letters are saying, and what [NRDC] is saying, is, let’s make sure that we have a clear conversation around this goal of moving the building code toward all-electric,” NRDC’s Delforge told Greentech Media.

-As far back as 2018, the California Energy Committed had already concluded that “there is a growing consensus that building electrification is the most viable and predictable path to zero-emission buildings.”
+As far back as 2018, the California Energy Commission had already concluded that “there is a growing consensus that building electrification is the most viable and predictable path to zero-emission buildings.”

-More recently, a report (PDF) prepared for the California Energy Commission found that “building electrification is likely to be a lower-cost, lower-risk long-term strategy compared to renewable natural gas.”
+More recently, a report (PDF) prepared for the Commission found that “building electrification is likely to be a lower-cost, lower-risk long-term strategy compared to renewable natural gas.”

 Policy drivers, including former Governor Jerry Brown’s executive order calling for economywide carbon-neutrality by 2045, mean that in California, decarbonization, not energy consumption, now guides the development of building standards.